chiragmehta/chiragmehta.github.io/content/posts/readability/index.md

 ## Articles

 I tried out various combinations of the above parameters with a few different Wikipedia articles until the results matched my expectations and then finalized a variety of articles.
-I wrote a script that downloads the plain-text version of each article once, and then calls ChatGPT 4 API for every combination of selected level and length (total 12 times) per article.
+I wrote a script that downloads the plain-text version of each article once, and then calls OpenAI GPT-4 API for every combination of selected level and length (total 12 times) per article.
 Shorter lengths cost less, longer ones more.

 ## System Prompts